MicrosoftDocs/well-architected/well-architected/service-guides/azure-machine-learning.md

 Consider these articles as resources that demonstrate the recommendations highlighted in this article.

-- Use this reference architecture as an example of how these recommendations can be applied to a workload such as the [Baseline OpenAI end-to-end chat reference architecture](/azure/architecture/ai-ml/architecture/baseline-openai-e2e-chat).
+- Use the [Baseline OpenAI end-to-end chat reference architecture](/azure/architecture/ai-ml/architecture/baseline-openai-e2e-chat) as an example of how these recommendations can be applied to a workload.
 - Use [Azure Machine Learning](/azure/machine-learning) product documentation to build implementation expertise.